Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 = Vocabulary <vocabulary>
 == Legality check <legality_check>
 1. If any traded card is illegal:
-  1. Anyone who agreed to the trade in 2.3. will have to #link(<fine>,"pay a fine") of the combined value of all the illegal cards offered to the accuser
+  1. Anyone who agreed to the trade in 2.3. will have to pay a fine of the combined value of all the illegal cards offered to the accuser
   2. If any illegal Pact was found to be offered remove them from the game (do not put them on the discard pile)